 Niche AI music generator

-Generate authentic Azerbaijani mugam with AI.
+Generate Azerbaijani mugam with AI.

 What is mugam?